jescrafts/node-api-heroku-template/README.md

 ### API

-Modify routes.js to add the api routes
-Modify models to add new models and support functionality required for your application
+Modify routes.js to add the api routes.
+Modify models to add new models and support functionality required for your application.